Doug Hegdahl: Early life and military career

 The interrogators first believed that Hegdahl was a commando or an agent.
 His story of being blown overboard seemed unbelievable to the interrogators.
 Hegdahl thought he would be much better off if he pretended to be of low intelligence.
 Hegdahl was physically maltreated for a few days before he was able to convince his captors that he was of little value for their propaganda campaign.
 His bumpkin demeanor and youthful appearance aided in his ability to convince them that he was no threat to them.

 When asked to write statements against the United States, he agreed, but pretended to be unable to read or write, which was believable to his Vietnamese captors.
 Thinking they had someone who would be easily turned to their cause, they assigned someone to teach Hegdahl to read.
 After Hegdahl appeared to be incapable of learning to read and write, his captors gave up on him.
-Later, he came to be known to the Vietnamese as "The Incredibly Stupid One", and he was given nearly free rein of the camp.
+Later, he came to be known to the Vietnamese as "The Incredibly Stupid One", and he was given nearly free run of the camp.

-With the help of Joseph Crecca, a U.S. Air Force officer and fellow prisoner, Hegdahl memorized names, capture dates, method of capture, and personal information of about 256 other prisoners—to the tune of the nursery rhyme "Old MacDonald Had a Farm".
+He reported that fellow U.S. captives in the Vietnam War would authenticate a new prisoner's U.S. identity by using "Shave and a Haircut" as a shibboleth, tapping the first five notes against a cell wall and waiting for the appropriate response.
+U.S. POWs were then able to communicate securely with one another via a tap code.
+Then, with the help of Joseph Crecca, a U.S. Air Force officer and fellow prisoner, Hegdahl memorized names, capture dates, method of capture, and personal information of about 256 other prisoners.
+Among other methods, he used the children's song Old MacDonald Had a Farm, repeated constantly, to retain the data.
 According to his senior officer and cellmate, Lieutenant Commander Richard A. Stratton, Hegdahl also convinced his captors that he needed new glasses and memorized the route from the prison into the city of Hanoi, where he was taken to be fitted.

 During his prison stay, Hegdahl disabled five trucks by putting dirt in their fuel tanks.

 Hegdahl was one of three POWs (along with Navy Lieutenant Robert Frishman and Air Force Captain Wesley Rumble) who were released on August 5, 1969, as a propaganda move by the North Vietnamese.
 Although the POWs had agreed that none would accept early release, they agreed that Hegdahl's release should be an exception.
-He was ordered by Stratton to accept an early release so that he could provide the names of POWs being held by the North Vietnamese and reveal the conditions to which the prisoners were being subjected.
+He was ordered to accept an early release so that he could provide the names of POWs being held by the North Vietnamese and reveal the conditions to which the prisoners were being subjected.

-After his discharge, Hegdahl was sent to the Paris Peace Talks in 1970 and confronted the North Vietnamese with his first-hand information about the mistreatment of prisoners.
+After his discharge, Hegdahl was sent to the Paris Peace Talks by Ross Perot in December 1970 and confronted the North Vietnamese with his first-hand information about the mistreatment of prisoners.